bencvt/LibShapeDraw/README-contributing.md

 Planned documentation improvements:

- +  Mavenize Javadoc generation and publish them somewhere, probably GitHub.
+ +  Automate Javadoc generation and publish them somewhere, probably GitHub.

  +  Maintain high JUnit test code coverage.

  +  Expand the demos and make them easier to run, perhaps publishing a separate `LibShapeDraw-VERSION-demos.jar` containing just the demos.

+ +  Automate creation of the dev release jar (`LibShapeDraw-VERSION-deobf.jar`).

- +  Create a tutorial on how to start a fresh mod that uses LibShapeDraw.
+ +  Create a complete tutorial on how to start a fresh mod that uses LibShapeDraw.

 Possible features, unprioritized (maybe before 2.0, maybe after, maybe never... feedback and patches welcome):